 Tip #2 – One tip that was taught to me many years ago that added to my smoking enjoyment as much as any other tip that I’ve ever received was learning to dry out tobacco that was too moist.
 Different blends dry out at different speeds, so there is a learning curve.
 But, when you think you’ve dried out your tobacco just a little too much, that is when it is probably just right.
 Moisture produces flavor robbing steam to the smoke and steam is a lot hotter than the actual smoke, too.
 So, the more dry the tobacco the less heat on the tongue.
 When you pinch a wad of tobacco between your thumb and finger, if it springs back quickly then you have just the right moisture level.
 If it stays stuck together then dry it some more.

 Tip #3 – In a year 1996 issue of Pipes & Tobaccos Magazine, there was a story on famous American pipe maker Michael Butera.
 In the article, Butera said he used a one speed food processor to chop up all of his tobacco as it aided in mixing all the components evenly which made packing easier and presented a more even burn for a cooler smoke.
-It also enable the smoker to relight less frequently since there were fewer gaps between tobacco and air.
+It also enables the smoker to relight less frequently since there were fewer gaps between tobacco and air.
 So, I purchased one of those gizmo’s and was an immediate believer.
 Just make sure that you purchase a one speed food processor and not a mixer that has a much higher resolution speed or all you’ll get is tobacco puree’. * Please Note – Make sure the food processor is your own.
 Before mine arrived I was eager to start the process and snuck the blender that my wife used to make her morning orange juice/banana drink.
 Due to the high resolution speed of the blender, my tobacco was almost soup.
 I thought I had cleaned the mess up pretty well, but she was none too pleased the next morning when, while drinking her concoction, she found shards of Latakia mixed in with her drink.
 I’m not sure that I’m out of the doghouse yet for that one!

 Tip #4 – Keep your pipes clean!
 I can’t count the times that I have had consignors send me pipes to sell who say the pipe or pipes they were sending just don’t smoke as good as they used to.
 And, 9 times out of 10 those pipes arrive looking nice on the outside and the tobacco chamber is nicely reamed, BUT, when I run an EverClear soaked pipe cleaner through them to check for internal cleanliness, I often find out that the pipe is absolutely filthy on the inside with a nasty build up of gooey tars and even cake that has nearly clogged up the air hole entrance to the tobacco chamber.
 Not only is the draw restricted, but all that build-up of nastiness destroys the true flavor of what you are smoking.
 Most of those “pipe sweeteners” that you purchase online are junk.
 They have little alcohol content and only cover the sour taste of a dirty pipe for a bowl or two.
 It’s best to use the highest proof alcohol you can get your hands on and most of the professional pipe refurbishers suggest 190 Proof EverClear (some states only allow 150 proof), and either one is outstanding.
 After every 10-20 bowls of tobacco you smoke, just run EverClear soaked cleaners through the stem down to the chamber opening until they come back clean.
 Then twist a paper towel down into the bowl to dry and clean it.
 I also take my pipe apart and use an EverCear soaked Q-tip to clean the mortise.
 24 hours later, grab that clean pipe and commence to smoking again!